 The sheets are only available in queen or king sizes but are made with 100 percent long-staple Egyptian cotton fibers that compare to the feel of a high-end dress shirt.
 A percale weave gives these sheets a crisp, breathable feel.
 The fitted sheet and pillowcases feature piped edges for an elegant look.

 While most of the 20 patterns are floral-inspired, the variety in color palettes means that there’s an Egyptian cotton pattern sheet set to match your décor.

-For luxuriously soft sheets, the Raffaello Egyptian Cotton Sheet Set (view at Signoria Firenze) is our top choice.
+For luxuriously soft sheets, the Parachute Percale Sheet Set is our top choice.
 It's made from 100 percent long-staple Egyptian cotton and has the best fiber and feel.
-If you love hotel-quality sheets, the Sferra Grande Hotel Sheets (view at Sferra) are a good option because they're made from 100 percent cotton with a crisp percale weave.
+If you love hotel-quality sheets, the Sferra Grande Hotel Sheets are a good option because they're made from 100 percent cotton with a crisp percale weave.